IagodeOliveira/chatProject/README.md

 ## Built with

-Chitchat is a Realtime Chat App made basically using Node.js, Express and Socket.IO
+Chitchat is a Realtime Chat App made basically using Socket.IO, Node.js, Express and MongoDB.

 ## Heroku